cjdoris/pAdicGaloisGroup/README.md

   [ STATISTIC             The list of statistics to use for each component.
   , ...
   ]

+SUBGROUP_CHOICE
+= "All"                 Consider all subgroups
+  [ SUBGROUP_PRIORITY     How we select among these
+  ]
+| "Index"               Consider subgroups by index
+  [ SUBGROUP_PRIORITY     How we select among these
+  , INDEX_PRIORITY        How we select indices
+  ]
+| "OrbitIndex"          Consider subgroups by orbit index and index
+  [ SUBGROUP_PRIORITY     How we select among these
+  , OINDEX_PRIORITY       How we select indices
+  ]
+| "MostUseful"          Maximal subgroups of subgroups which were previously useful.
+(Very experimental!)
+  [ SUBGROUP_PRIORITY     How we select among these
+  ]

+SUBGROUP_PRIORITY       Takes a sequence of possible subgroups and returns it in priority order = "Null"                  Does nothing
+| "Random"                Random ordering
+| "Reverse"               Reverse of...
+  [ SUBGROUP_PRIORITY       ... this
+  ]
+| EXPRESSION              An expression in: "Index", "OrbitIndex", "Diversity", "Information"
+| "Filter"                Only keeps items satisfying...
+  [ EXPRESSION               ... this expression
+  , SUBGROUP_PRIORITY        Then prioritize in this manner ]

 SUBGROUP_TRANCHE
 = "All"                 Get all subgroups.
 Only practical for low degrees.